 On the other end of the hood release lies the handle, which has its problem.
 The cable has a metal ball at the end in a pocket inside the handle.
 Since the cable requires so much pressure to operate, the pocket in the handle can break.

 8. Washer Bottle Sensor

 The fluid level sensor inside the window washer tank collects contaminants and gives a false reading on the dash saying to add washer fluid.
-This is easy to diagnose when the light is on, and the tank is full; you know who’s the culprit.
+This is easy to diagnose when the light is on and the tank is full; you know who the culprit is.